afrind/partial-post-replay/draft-frindell-httpbis-partial-post-replay.md

 ## Intermediary Processing

 Intermediaries MUST track the number of body bytes forwarded to the server for any request that could be replayed by the server.
-Whan an intermediary receives a 3xx status code from the server, it stops forwarding any new HTTP data from the client to this server.
-The intermediary does not forward the 3xx response to the client, but instead reconstructs the original HTTP request message from headers in the response beginning with the `Echo-` or `Psuedo-Echo` prefixes.
+When an intermediary receives a 3xx status code from the server, it stops forwarding any new HTTP data from the client to this server.
+The intermediary does not forward the 3xx response to the client, but instead reconstructs the original HTTP request message from headers in the response beginning with the `Echo-` or `Pseudo-Echo` prefixes.
 Alternatively, if the intermediary retained a copy of the request it MAY use that and discard the response headers.